Mokens/MIPs/MIPS/mip-1.md

 To acheive this goal here are some of the activities and objectives of the Mokens project:
 1. Implement technology, methods, plans and activities to make mokens desirable and useful as crytpocollectibles and non-fungible tokens.
+2. Find and create more usecases for mokens.
+3. Find people willing to join the Mokens community and help with the various activities and sub-projects.
+4. Find and help integrate mokens with other projects, such as Ethereum-based games and systems.
+5. Assist in the creation of new websites, software, user-interfaces and tools related to mokens.

+1. Foster a Mokens community that achieves the goal and assists people and companys helping the Mokens project.
+2. Work with the Mokens comm

 ## Mokens Project & MIP Purpose